GavinLIgy/GavinLI.github.io/_posts/2023-07-10-go-to-ZJlab-post.md

   - Visiting
 ---

-Gavin would be embarking on an academic journey at Zhejiang Lab as an exchange student from July 15, 2023 to Oct 15, 2023.
+Gavin would be embarking on an academic visting at Zhejiang Lab, Hangzhou, Zhejiang Province, mainland China from July 15, 2023 to Oct 15, 2023.
 Safe trip!